rameshg87/todo.txt-weekly-planner/README.md

 ## Requirements:

 * All tasks need to have an estimate.
 This should be with the "est:" tag and time should be mentioned in minutes.
+Use "todo.sh wp add" to make sure we always add tasks with estimates.
 Example:
   ```
   Prepare design doc +office est:60
   ```